 Fibromyalgia is an ominous whirlpool of pain and suffering

-There are other symptoms which go along with pain and fatigue: sleeping problems, numbness and tingling, migraines, digestive problems, bowel dysfunction, bladder nuisances, nausea, joint pains (especially in the hips), insomnia and a few more, depending on the person.
+There are other symptoms which go along with the pain and fatigue: sleeping problems, numbness and tingling, migraines, digestive problems, bowel dysfunction, bladder nuisances, nausea, joint pains (especially in the hips), insomnia, and a few more, depending on the person.

-Another huge problem with fibro is that it leaves patients short tempered and strung out — living with this condition takes its toll on a person and, after a while, it becomes increasingly difficult for people to maintain their social life and build personal relationships.
-Not to mention work.
+Another huge problem with fibro is that it leaves patients short tempered and strung out — living with this condition takes its toll on a person and, after a while, it becomes increasingly difficult for people to maintain their social life and build personal relationships, not to mention the challenges of work.

-Fibromyalgia is a complicated condition and it’s not nearly enough understood neither by doctors nor patients.
+Fibromyalgia is a complicated condition and it’s not yet understood well enough by either doctors or patients.

 Doctors, researchers, and scientist predict that both genetic and environmental factors tend to influence the development of the condition.
 They suspect that the condition occurs when a person’s system becomes hypersensitive and the body cannot process pain as it should.